101ahmadmarei/medical-care-v1.1/README.md

 ## Deployment

-The project is hosted on Firebase.  and you can access the live version [https://medical-care-d678c.web.app/Home](live URL)
+The project is hosted on Firebase.  and you can access the live version [https://medical-care-d678c.web.app/Home] (live URL)